MajkiIT/polish-ads-filter/README.md

-# Adblock, uBlock & AdGuard Polish filters
+# Polish filters for Adblock, uBlock & AdGuard
 [![certyficate it](https://www.certyficate.it/wp-content/uploads/2014/05/logo_ciemne-tło-jasne-litery.png)](https://www.certyficate.it)

 ## About